Blendify/blender-manual/trunk/blender_docs/manual/editors/nla.rst

 Strips
 ======

-There's three kinds of strips - Action, Transition, and Meta.
+There are three kinds of strips - Action, Transition, and Meta.
 Actions contain the actual keyframe data,
 Transitions will perform calculations between Actions, and Meta will group strips together as a whole.